Aircraft General Knowledge (AGK)

 Diesel engines

 Diesel engines are very similar to gasoline engines.
-An important difference is that the diesel engine doesn’t have a ignition system.
-The compression ratio of a diesel engine is much better and works by pushing diesel in an area of high pressure and high temperature causing the diesel to ignite.
+An important difference is that the diesel engine doesn’t use spark ignition like gasoline engines.
+They compress air to a high pressure and temperature, and fuel is injected into this hot compressed air, causing ignition.
 Diesel engines need a better and stronger construction because of this.

 Diesel engines have two engine-driven fuel pumps: